dijasila/GPAW/doc/documentation/parallel_runs/parallel_runs.rst

 Running jobs in parallel
 ========================

-Parallel calculations are done with MPI and a special :program:`gpaw-python` python-interpreter.
+Parallel calculations are done with MPI.
 The parallelization can be done over the **k**-points, bands, spin in spin-polarized calculations, and using real-space domain decomposition.
 The code will try to make a sensible domain